 Other styles: Abadia, Green, Stout, Selecção 1927, Sem Álcool, Sem Álcool Preta

 Can’t make it to Portugal?
-In the UK, Super Bock (normal and stout) is available on Amazon.co.uk.
-Super Bock is also stocked by Drink Supermarket, and Beers of Europe.
+Super Bock is stocked by Drink Supermarket, and Beers of Europe.
 Depending on the individual store, you can also buy Super Bock in Tesco, Asda, and Sainsbury’s.
 Super Bock is also available in Ireland, Australia, and Germany, but in the US it seems very hard to find.

 Other styles: Brune (Preta), Bohemia, Radler

 In Lisbon, you can try all of Sagres’ range at the Cervejaria Trinidade.
 Formerly a 13th Century Convent (that brewed its own beer), this is now a popular restaurant/beer hall that’s owned by Sagres.

 In the UK, Sagres is available on Amazon.co.uk.
 Beers of Europe also stocks Sagres Bohemia, Preta, and Radler.
 You can also find Sagres in Australia, Ireland, and Germany, but it’s also difficult to find in the US.

 Even though they are similar, most people who try both come away with a preference for one or the other.
 Most Portuguese will have a passionate preference, although this might be influenced by other marketing factors besides taste.

 Sagres is made near Lisbon, for example, while Super Bock is made in the North.
 North of the Mondego river, you drink Super Bock.
 South of it, you drink Sagres.